Topology Learning of unknown Networked Linear Dynamical System excited by Cyclostationary inputs: Topology Learning of Cyclostationary time-series with Latent nodes

 \subsection{Reconstructing $\mathcal{G}_{T_o}$ from $\mathcal{G}_c$}

-Given that $\mathcal{G}_T$ satisfies Assumption \ref{ass:4hops} and Assumption \ref{ass:radial}, we propose an algorithm for identifying the leaf and non-leaf observable nodes, and the topology restricted to observable nodes.
-We cannot use the phase result of the eigenvalues developed in the previous section to identify the topology restricted to observed nodes as we do not know the locations of the hidden nodes.
-Hence, the phase response of the eigenvalues corresponding to observed nodes that are two hops away is not necessarily constant.
-Here we exploit graphical separation and the tree topology to identify the true edges.
+Given that $ \mathcal{G_T}$ satisfies Assumption \ref{ass:4hops} and Assumption \ref{ass:tree}, we propose an algorithm for identifying the leaf and non-leaf observable nodes, and the topology restricted to observable nodes.
+The phase result of the eigenvalues developed in the previous section is not applicable to identify the topology restricted to observed nodes as we do not know the locations of the hidden nodes.
+Here we exploit graphical separation and the {tree }topology to identify the true edges from $\mathcal{G}_c$.
+Consider an undirected graph $U(V_u,E_u),$ and nodes $i,j \in V_u.$ The vertex set $Z\in V_u \setminus\{i,j\}$ is said to separate nodes $i$ and $j$ in $U$ if all the paths from $i$ to $j$ in $U$ contains at least a node in $Z.$ If $Z$ separates $i$ and $j$ in $U,$ then we say $sep(i,Z,j).$ The following theorem enables us to identify the non-leaf nodes and edges among them from $\mathcal{G}_c$.